 We are a clinical-stage biopharmaceutical company dedicated to transforming the treatment of psychiatric and neurological disorders.
 Our initial focus is on developing our novel and proprietary 5-Methoxy-N,N-Dimethyltryptamine, or 5-MeO-DMT, therapies for the treatment of patients with Treatment-Resistant Depression, or TRD.
-Our portfolio currently includes GH001, our proprietary inhalable 5-MeO-DMT product candidate, and GH002, our proprietary injectable 5-MeO-DMT product candidate.
-We have completed a Phase 1 healthy volunteer clinical trial, in which administration of GH001 via inhalation was observed to be well tolerated at the investigated single dose levels and in an individualized dosing regimen with intra-subject dose escalation.
+Our portfolio currently includes GH001, our proprietary inhalable 5-MeO-DMT product candidate which is delivered via a vaporization device produced by a third party, and GH002, our proprietary injectable 5-MeO-DMT product candidate.
+We have completed a Phase 1 healthy volunteer clinical trial, in which administration of GH001 via inhalation was observed to be well tolerated at the investigated single dose levels and in an individualized dosing regimen with intra-subject dose escalation within a single day.
 GH001 is currently being investigated in the Phase 2 part of an ongoing Phase 1/2 clinical trial in patients with TRD.
-Based on observed clinical activity, we believe that administration of a single dose of GH001 has the potential to induce rapid remissions as measured by the Montgomery-Åsberg Depression Rating Scale, or MADRS, in certain patients.
-The goal of the ongoing Phase 2 part of the trial is to assess whether an individualized dosing regimen with intra-subject dose.
+Based on observed clinical activity, we believe that administration of a single dose of GH001 has the potential to induce ultra-rapid remissions as measured by the Montgomery-Asberg Depression Rating Scale, or MADRS, in certain patients, driven by the ultrarapid onset of psychoactive effects (commonly within seconds) and an intense and short-lived (commonly five to 30 minutes) initial psychoactive experience.
+The goal of the ongoing Phase 2 part of the trial is to assess whether an individualized dosing regimen with intra-subject dose escalation within a single day can further increase the MADRS remission rate as compared to a single GH001 dose.

-We have incurred recurring operating losses since inception, including net losses of \$310 thousand and \$446 thousand for the years ended December 31, 2019 and 2020, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$835 thousand.
+We have incurred recurring operating losses since inception, including net losses of \$1,149 thousand, \$310 thousand and \$446 thousand for the three months ended March 31, 2021 and the years ended December 31, 2019 and 2020, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$2 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we expand our research and development activities.
 In addition, our losses from operations may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we: